1300 361 646

 Lazy or Incorrect Pest Control Methods

 Many times our technicians have responded to calls of rodent-resistance rats.
-However, we have found that lazy or incorrect pest control methods used by many companies is often the reason for a rodent infestation.
+However, we have found that lazy or incorrect pest control methods used by many companies are often the reason for a rodent infestation.

 How Do Rats Become Resistant to Bait

 In short, it all comes down to genetics.
-Pest controllers have largely used the same types of rat bait since the 1950’s.
+Pest controllers have largely used the same types of rat bait since the 1950s.
 That coupled with evolution means that some rats have developed a mutation allowing them to be less affected by bait.

 Can Super Rats Be Eradicated